Enable a managed identity for routing Azure Digital Twins events

-This article describes how to enable a system-assigned identity for an Azure Digital Twins instance (currently in preview), and use the identity when forwarding events to supported routing destinations.
+This article describes how to enable a system-assigned identity for an Azure Digital Twins instance, and use the identity when forwarding events to supported routing destinations.
 Setting up a managed identity isn't required for routing, but it can help the instance to easily access other Azure AD-protected resources, such as Event Hub, Service Bus destinations, and Azure Storage Container.

 Here are the steps that are covered in this article:

 - Create an Azure Digital Twins instance with a system-assigned identity or enable system-assigned identity on an existing Azure Digital Twins instance.

 - Add an appropriate role or roles to the identity.
 For example, assign the Azure Event Hub Data Sender role to the identity if the endpoint is Event Hub, or Azure Service Bus Data Sender role if the endpoint is Service Bus.

 - Create an endpoint in Azure Digital Twins that can use system-assigned identities for authentication.

 When you enable a system-assigned identity on your Azure Digital Twins instance, Azure automatically creates an identity for it in Azure Active Directory (Azure AD).
 That identity can then be used to authenticate to Azure Digital Twins endpoints for event forwarding.